katherinebrown539/NEMO_II/README.md

 # TO-DO
 1) Investigate the coordinate ascent algorithm and fix any bugs.
 2) Implement better exit behavior.
+3) Add a new algorithm
+4) Debug any multi-class classification issues
-3) Complete any TO-DOs in the data and/or config sections
+5) Complete any TO-DOs in the data and/or config sections